EntityGraphQL/EntityGraphQL/docs/docs/getting-started.md

   {
       // defaults to /graphql endpoint
     endpoints.MapGraphQL<DemoContext>(configureEndpoint: (endpoint) => {
-      // directly call things like .RequireAuthorization() or other builder methods });
+      endpoint.RequireAuthorization("authorized");
+      // do other things with endpoint
+    });
   });